 Publication Date: January 11, 2019

-C. Bobbi Hansen is associate professor in the Department of Learning and Teaching at the University of San Diego.
+C. Bobbi Hansen is associate professor in the School of Leadership and Education Sciences at the University of San Diego.

 "By aggregating leading-edge resources on learning and teaching from both research and the teaching profession, the author has provided new and experienced teachers from all grade levels and content areas with a rich and valuable guide to teaching in the 21st century.
 The book is full of evidence-based, actionable practices and provides dozens of points of departure for further exploration, dialogue, and implementation.
 Teachers and teacher educators looking to up their teaching EQ and IQ will love the accessibility, organization, and depth of this timely book."

 —Paul M. Rogers, associate professor of English, George Mason University

 "With a clear conversational style, the author provides a concise review of major concepts in the heart and in the science of teaching, with numerous examples of why they are important, how they could be implemented, and where to find further information.
 She reminds us of the real aims of education—students who love learning and who have learned throughout their lifetime, guided by teachers who care for their emotional and cognitive well-being."

 —Kathleen Puckett, associate professor of education, Mary Lou Fulton Teachers College, Arizona State University

 Table of Contents

 The Heart of Teaching: Social–Emotional Factors of Learning